-Paul reminds all of us about the wisdom of, “forgetting what lies behind and straining forward to what lies ahead.”
-We all know about Paul’s conversion on the road to Damascus.
-If someone so focused on persecuting Christianity could abandon his ways, that path is open to any of us.
+We know about Paul’s conversion on the road to Damascus.
+If someone so focused on persecuting Christianity could abandon his ways, the path of change/conversion is open to any of us.

-They could experience a change of heart because of an illness, an encounter with someone close to them, falling in love with a person of faith, becoming a parent and being softened by the experience, encountering a major event such as 9/11 or reading a book which makes them think in a whole new and unexpected way.
+They could experience a change of heart because of an illness, an encounter with someone close to them, falling in love with a person of faith, becoming a parent and being softened by the experience, encountering a major world event (even COVID) or reading a book which makes them think in a whole new and unexpected way.